| Psychotherapy with MindmattersDifficult experiences throughout life, and especially

 help come from:

-- exploring and coming to understand these personal experiences, with the help of the therapist.
+spontaneous and direct communication about feelings, orexploring and coming to understand these personal experiences, with the help of the therapist.
+Over time, clients begin to reflect on and gradually recover from

 difficult life experiences.
 In this way, psychotherapy provides an opportunity to see ourselves